wizeline/wize-docs/interview-process/engineers/on-site/markdown.md

 ### [4-hour onsite](https://github.com/wizeline/wize-docs/blob/master/interview-process/engineers/on-site/README.md#4-hour)

 - Candidate will get 3 rules to implement.
 They will be able to add more rules if they have time.
-- The 3 rules will be chosen based on the [Relation between rules](#relation-between-rules) & following the next rules:
+- The 3 rules will be chosen based on the [Relation between rules](#relation-between-rules) & following the next guidelines:
   - 2 rules from Group 1
   - 1 rule from Group 2 or 3
 - If the candidate adds more rules, those will be considered BONUS points.